Crock pot Chicken, Italian Style

 Green Bean, Carrot and Red Pepper Salad

 I'm not usually a fan of red peppers, but in some recipes, like this one, I love the flavor they bring to the dish.
-This is a salad that is best at room temperature, but can also be served chilled.
+This salad is best served at room temperature, but can also be chilled.

 You'll need: